the-technat/banana/docs/04_infra_addons.md

 # 04 - Infrastructure Addons

-After the core addons have been installed and argocd started importing a bunch of addons from git, we can now start reconciling the things that need reconcilation
+After the core addons have been installed and argocd started importing a bunch of addons from git, we can now start reconciling the things that need reconcilation.

 ## Argo CD